 As with the payroll income tax credits for targeted businesses, the income tax credit for research and development earned by targeted businesses may be sold.
-The business must make application to the department for the sale of credits earned under this section within one year of issuance.
-Upon application and approval by the department, the business may sell earned income tax credits within one year of issuance and the credits may only be sold one time.
-The department may assist the targeted business in finding a buyer for the tax credits.
-Any sale of tax credits through this incentive will be fully documented by the department and that information will be transmitted to the Revenue Division of the Arkansas

-Department of Finance and Administration.
+The business must make application to the Commission for the sale of credits earned under this section within one year of issuance.
+Upon application and approval by the Commission, the business may sell earned income tax credits.
+The credits may only be sold one time.
+The Commission may assist the targeted business in finding a buyer for the tax credits.
+Any sale of tax credits through this incentive will be fully documented by the Commission and that information will be transmitted to the Revenue Division of the Arkansas Department of Finance and Administration.
 The same benefits accrue to a project regardless of the tier in which the business is located.